 On the other hand, managers earn more as their company grows.
 At 1-200 person companies, HR manager salaries increase with overall headcount.
 Managers see a spike in earnings at companies with 300-500 employees, where increasing team size and direct reports can earn them nearly $150,000 per year.

 Job titles are indicative of career advancement and company status.
 To gauge trends in compensation, we started by looking at the salary data for the most common job titles in HR.

 Unsurprisingly, upward mobility in title or level is rewarded with appropriate compensation.
 This data confirms that the HR career trajectory is promising for anyone looking for long-term advancement.
-To glean broader insights, we expanded our search to include all HR titles as they correspond to three tiers: Entry Level, Mid Level, and Senior Level.
+However, this analysis also revealed another surprising trend.
+The HR and recruiting functions appear to be valued differently in the modern workplace.

 What This Means for HR

-With an average ratio of three HR employees for every 100 employees, a company in the sweet spot may have only one or two people leading their core HR function.
+With an average ratio of one HR employees for every 50 employees, a company in the sweet spot may have only one or two people leading their core HR function.
 With such a small team, it’s possible that job titles deemed “mid-level” actually represent the most senior HR roles within the company.
-When companies grow to 300+ employees, HR teams scale accordingly, which puts mid level HR professionals at mid-sized companies in the best position to receive the most competitive compensation.
+As overall headcount grows, managers and non-managers alike should use these findings to inform potential career moves, either internally or with another company.

 Rachel Bolsu is a Content Marketing Specialist at Namely, the all-in-one HR, payroll, and benefits platform built for today’s employees.
 Connect with Rachel and the Namely team on Twitter, Facebook, and LinkedIn.

 Get the latest news from Namely about HR, payroll, and benefits.

 We send out emails once a week with the latest from the Namely Blog, HR News, and other industry happenings.
 Expect to see that in your inbox soon!